 We are one of the most forward-thinking and prestigious centres for Modern Languages in the UK.
 Discover our strengths:

-Languages at Birmingham is home to world-leading and internationally excellent scholars (REF 2008).
-We win funding, have innovative research and are in the classroom teaching you.
-We are a Jean Monnet European Centre of Excellence and have lively programmes of national and international experts who come to the Department to give lectures and seminars.
+In the most recent Research Assessment Exercise, our Department was graded as being home to world-leading and internationally excellent research.
+This means that you will be taught by experts in their fields who are conducting first-hand research into areas which others only read about.
+In addition, we are a Jean Monnet European Centre of Excellence and have lively programmes of national and international experts who come to the Department to give lectures and seminars.

 Vast library collections

-In Special Collections, we hold important manuscripts from Italy, Germany and other parts of the world.
-The University of Birmingham library is the 11th largest research library in the UK, housing over 2.7 million volumes.
+You’ll be able to access a wealth of primary sources in many different languages.
+Our Special Collections hold important manuscripts from Italy, Germany and other parts of the world.
+The University of Birmingham library is one of the largest research libraries in the UK, housing over 2.7 million volumes.
 We have more than 200 journal and newspaper subscriptions for Modern Languages alone and have key research collections like The German Documentation Centre (German politics); Spanish Golden Age Rare Books (microfiche); substantial world cinema holdings (DVD); beautiful rare early European, Arabic, and Far Eastern manuscripts in our Special Collections.